2nd International Scientific Conference

 • Roksolyana Shvay, PhD, DSc, Prof., Pomeranian Higher School in Starogard Gdański, Starogard Gdański, Poland

-• Snieguolė Matulienė, PhD, DSc, Prof., Mykolas Romeris Uniwersity in Vilnius, Lithuania
+• Snieguolė Matulienė, PhD, DSc, Prof., Mykolas Romeris University, Vilnius, Lithuania

-• Viktoria Stepanenko, PhD, DSc, Prof., Lesya Ukrainka Volyn National University, Lutsk, Ukraine
+• Viktoriia Stepanenko, PhD, DSc, Prof., Lesya Ukrainka Volyn National University, Lutsk, Ukraine

-• Marcin Kęsy, PhD, DrHC, DSc, Assoc Prof., Pomeranian Higher School in Starogard Gdański, Starogard Gdański, Poland
+• Marek Depczyński, PhD, DSc, Assoc.
+Prof., Pomeranian Higher School in Starogard Gdański, Starogard Gdański, Poland

-• Tomasz Safjański, PhD, DSc, Assoc Prof., WSB University, Dąbrowa Górnicza, Poland
+• Andrzej Czop, PhD, DSc, Assoc.
+Prof., WSB Merito University, Poznań, Chorzów Branch, Poland

-• Stanisław Topolewski, PhD, DSc, Assoc Prof., Siedlce University, Siedlce, Poland
+• Marian Kuliczkowski, BE, PhD, DSc, Assoc.
+Prof., War Studies University, Warsaw, Poland

 • Jakub Kufel, PhD, Nicolaus Copernicus University in Toruń, Toruń, Poland

-• Irena Malinowska, PhD, Pomeranian Higher School in Starogard Gdański, Starogard Gdański, Poland
+• Irena Malinowska, PhD, Higher School of Professional Education, Wrocław, Poland

 • Olga Cataraga, PhD, National Centre of Forensic Expertise of the Ministry of Justice of the Republic of Moldova, Moldova

-• Valentyna Pupysheva, PhD, Central Ukrainian Institute of Human Development in Kropyvnytskyi, Kropyvnytskyi, Ukraine
+• Valentyna Pupysheva, PhD, Central Ukrainian Institute of Human Development, Kropyvnytskyi, Ukraine

 Organizational committee